Mikoyan-Gurevich MiG-25

 The Mikoyan-Gurevich MiG-25 (Микоян и Гуревич МиГ-25; NATO reporting name: Foxbat) is a supersonic interceptor and reconnaissance aircraft that is among the fastest military aircraft to enter service.
-Designed by the Soviet Union's Mikoyan-Gurevich bureau, it is an aircraft built primarily using stainless steel.
-It was to be the last aircraft designed by Mikhail Gurevich, before his retirement.
+Designed by the Soviet Union's Mikoyan-Gurevich bureau, it is an aircraft built primarily using a nickel-steel alloy.
+It was the last aircraft designed by Mikhail Gurevich before his retirement.

 The first prototype flew in 1964 and the aircraft entered service in 1970.
-Although it was capable of reaching Mach 3.2+, this would result in the engines accelerating out of control and needing replacement, therefore the operational top speed was limited to Mach 2.83.
-The MiG-25 features a powerful radar and four air-to-air missiles, and it still has the world record for reached altitude by airbreathing piloted aircraft of 38 km.
+Although it was capable of reaching speeds exceeding Mach 3.2 (3816 km/h) this would result in the engines accelerating out of control and needing replacement.
+Therefore, the operational top speed was limited to Mach 2.83 (2,743.2 km/h).
+The MiG-25 features a powerful radar and four air-to-air missiles, and it still holds the world record for altitude reached by airbreathing piloted aircraft of 38 km.

 Production of the MiG-25 series ended in 1984 after completion of 1,186 aircraft.
 A symbol of the Cold War, the MiG-25 flew with Soviet allies and former Soviet republics, remaining in limited service in several export customers.
-It is one of the highest-flying military aircraft, one of the fastest serially produced interceptor aircraft, and the second-fastest serially produced aircraft after the SR-71 reconnaissance aircraft, which was built in very small numbers compared to the MiG-25.
+It is one of the highest-flying military aircraft, the fastest serially produced interceptor aircraft, and the second-fastest serially produced aircraft after the SR-71 reconnaissance aircraft, which was built in very small numbers compared to the MiG-25.
 As of 2018, the MiG-25 remained the fastest manned serially produced aircraft in operational use and the fastest plane that was offered for supersonic flights and edge-of-space flights to civilian customers.